 Edisto River Adventures – Ridgeville

-The Lowcountry’s only river tubing experience, this outfitter offers tubing excursions on the Edisto, the longest free-flowing blackwater river in North America.
+The Lowcountry’s only river tubing experience, Edisto River Adventures offers tubing excursions on the Edisto, the longest free-flowing blackwater river in North America.
 Starting at Givhans Ferry State Park, the 2-mile float trip takes you through wooded corridors of the ACE Basin, a pristine bottomland forest of hardwoods, tupelo and old-growth bald cypress.
 The adventure ends at the Edisto River Adventures outpost, located 35 miles from Charleston.

 Saluda Outdoor Center – Easley

 Rising from the Blue Ridge Mountains, the Upper Saluda is the longest river flowing through the South Carolina Upstate.
-The tubing trip through a section of the river near downtown Greenville generally takes a couple of hours.
+Saluda Outdoor Center's tubing trip through a section of the river near downtown Greenville generally takes a couple of hours.
 Tubes, life vests and transportation are provided.

 Saluda Shoals Park – Columbia

 Far from its origins in the Appalachian Mountains, the Lower Saluda is released from the bottom of Lake Murray, offering welcome relief in the dog days of summer with its cool 60-degree waters.
 It’s a relaxing trip down this stretch of the scenic river as it winds along forested banks with little development.
-Tube rentals include shuttle service.
+Tube rentals at Saluda Shoals Park include shuttle service.

 Palmetto Outdoors – Columbia